 I am so grateful for local friends and family.
 This year we all met up outdoors at a park which means no one had to worry about hosting at their place or creating a checklist of a million things to do.

-It was first-come, first-serve so we didn’t need worry about making reservations.
-The kids played on the playground, the mom enjoyed a nice chat while getting our mehendi / henna done, and the dad’s played sports with such amazing weather!
+It was first-come, first-serve so we didn’t have to worry about making reservations.
+The kids played on the playground, the moms enjoyed a nice chat while getting our mehendi / henna done, and the dads played sports with such amazing weather!

 #2 Make it a potluck!

 The best part of meeting at a public place is everyone brings food to share.
-Everyone pre-selected what they were going to bring including snacks, main courses, side dishes and even the paper plates, water and juices.
-Everyone brought one or two items to share and there were lots of yummy treats for all the kids.
+Everyone pre-selected what they were going to bring; including snacks, main courses, side dishes and even the paper plates, water and juices.
+There were plenty of yummy treats for all the kids!